 Tirzah brings an interdisciplinary approach to policy having received her B.A. in Anthropology from Eastern Oregon University, her M.A. in International Studies from the University of San Francisco and having professional experience in economic research departments across various think tanks.

 Steve Pociask is president and chief executive officer for the American Consumer Institute.
 For over thirty-five years, he has been involved in consumer public policy research.
 He has published numerous economic studies, including three books for the Economic Policy Institute, and policy studies for numerous independent nonprofit organizations.
-Many of his research studies have focused the consequences of public policies on consumer welfare.
+Many of his research studies have focused on the consequences of public policies on consumer welfare.
 He has extensive experience in various policy issues, including energy, insurance, consumer products, information technology and healthcare.
 He has conducted surveys of consumer opinion covering a wide variety of public policy issues.
 He has participated as a consumer advocacy representative for policymaker organizations.
-He chairs the Federal Communications Commission’s Consumer Advocacy Committee.
+He was the former chair for the Federal Communications Commission’s Consumer Advocacy Committee under both Democratic and Republican FCC Chairmen.
 He has also written reports for the Small Business Administration’s Office of Advocacy, including one on small businesses’ telecommunications and broadband expenditures and use.
 He has testified before Congress.
-He has appeared numerous times in the media, including Bloomberg News, NBC, FOX, New York Times, Forbes and others.
-From 1998 to 2000, Mr. Pociask served as chief economist and executive vice president for Joel Popkin and Co., an economic consulting firm in Washington, DC.
+He has appeared numerous times in the media, including Bloomberg News, NBC, FOX, the Hill, Forbes and others.
+From 1998 to 2000, Steve served as chief economist and executive vice president for Joel Popkin and Co., an economic consulting firm in Washington, DC.
 Prior to that, he was chief economist for the Bell Atlantic Corporation.
 He has completed his Ph.D. coursework in economics and has an M.A. in economics from George Mason University.